asticode/go-astilectron-bundler/README.md

 If **astilectron-bundler** has been installed properly (and the $GOPATH is in your $PATH), run the following command:

-    $ astilectron-bundler -v -c <path to your configuration file>
+    $ astilectron-bundler -c <path to your configuration file>

 or if your working directory is your project directory and your bundler configuration has the proper name (`bundler.json`)

-    $ astilectron-bundler -v
+    $ astilectron-bundler

 # Output